 Using a fresh or thawed turkey, clean out the cavity, and rinse thoroughly inside and out with cold water.
 Set aside.

-Remove the turkey the next day from the brine and discard the liquid.
-Place the turkey on a wire rack on a rimmed baking sheet for at least 30 minutes to drain and dry.
+Remove the turkey the next day from the brine and discard the brining liquid.
+Place the turkey on a wire rack over a rimmed baking sheet for at least 30 minutes to drain and dry.
 If desired, truss the bird.

 While the turkey is drying, prepare the injection sauce by melting the unsalted butter in a small saucepan over low heat.
 Stir in the stock and rum, remove from heat, and allow to completely cool.

-After the turkey is finished drying, fill an injector with the sauce and inject it in numerous places of the breast, thighs, and drumsticks of the turkey.
+After the turkey is finished drying, fill an injector with the sauce and inject it in numerous places in the breast, thighs, and drumstick areas.

-Set up your smoker and preheat to 275F degrees.
-Use your favorite wood; I like to use fruit woods when smoking poultry and used apple for this turkey.
+Set up your smoker and preheat to 275F/135C degrees.
+Use your favorite wood in the smoker (I like to use fruit woods when smoking poultry and used apple wood chunks for this recipe)

 Remove turkey from the smoker, place on a cutting board or serving tray, and tent with a large piece of foil.
 Allow to rest for at least 20 minutes before carving.
 Enjoy!

-Can place the turkey on a preheated grill to crisp up the skin.
+- Put the turkey on a preheated grill or under a broiler for a few minutes to crisp up the skin after smoking.